Skip to Content

 Who should I dive with, and how much will it cost

-Much like the choice of dive sites, you’re spoiled for choice when it comes to dive shops on Bonaire – but there are no liveaboards on Bonaire.
+Much like the choice of dive sites, you’re spoiled for choice when it comes to dive shops on Bonaire.
 For the simplicity of having everything on your dive doorstep, consider staying and diving at Buddy Dive.
 The GTS community also recommends VIP Diving, Dive Friends and Divi Dive.
-If you’re looking for á-la-carte boat diving with small groups, check out Sea Donkey (and be sure to pick up a Girls that Scuba membership card to get an exclusive discount when diving with them).
+If you’re looking for á-la-carte boat diving with small groups, check out Sea Donkey.

-There’s a wide variety of accommodation to suit all budgets in Bonaire.
-Most dive operations have some form of attached accommodation; there’s familiar luxury in the form of a number of globally recognised hotel chains, as well as friendly family-run B&Bs and self-catering options.
+There’s a wide variety of accommodation to suit all budgets when scuba diving in Bonaire.
+Most dive operations have some form of attached accommodation.
+There’s familiar luxury in the form of a number of globally recognised hotel chains, as well as friendly family-run B&Bs and self-catering options.

-There are some shore-dive specific must-haves for your trip to Bonaire, so here’s what we highly recommend adding to your packing list.
+There are some shore-dive specific must-haves for your trip to Bonaire.
+Here’s what we highly recommend adding to your packing list.

 Dive Guide Bonaire Book